Trust in the team - with the team on cloud 7

 A secure basis of trust is therefore noticeably reflected in the feedback culture of your team, as there is a secure space for the identification and targeted processing of weaknesses.
 In trusting teams there is no fear of being judged and further development processes are encouraged by the direct question of support.

-Trust in the team - practical tips
+Trust in the team - tips for practice

 A good start for building trust in your team would be to start your next retro (you don’t know what a retro is?
 FAQs according to!) each name one of your weaknesses.
 The person who speaks next gives a tip for dealing with this weakness and praises the openness before continuing with his or her own weakness.